master-hax/github-pages-on-ipfs/README.md

 # github-pages-on-ipfs
-automatically publish your github page to IPFS!
+use this template to automatically publish your github page to IPFS